wasif1508/wasif1508.github.io/_pages/about.md

 A Personal Assessment
 ======

-I am a very quick learner and I am a highly goal driven person.
+I am a very quick learner and I am a highly goal oriented person.
 I set out my day with daily targets and complete them howsoever long they may take, if I finish early, I take out the remaining time as a reward and enjoy myself to the fullest during it.
 I am very open and enthusiastic towards learning new ideas and I am always on the lookout for opportunities of deploying these ideas to solve real life problems.

 My Interests
 ======